-There are trolleys already there that you can use and once you’ve checked them in, they are no longer your issue until you arrive.
+There are trolleys already there that you can use for your scuba gear suitcase and once you’ve checked them in, they are no longer your issue until you arrive.
 Therefore, it could be wise to invest in a lighter, more manageable duffel bag instead.

-For your carryon bag, you should choose a cabin-suitable trolley or even a backpack style bag.
+For your scuba gear carry on bag, you should choose a cabin-suitable trolley or even a backpack style bag.
 Many options of scuba bags offer both of these features making it easier to travel with your dive gear.

 Pro Tip – Make sure you pack it fully to meet the airline’s weight limit.
 It would be ridiculous paying for excess weight and not using it.